 Ms. AlSalem is a seasoned micro, small, and medium enterprise (MSME) financial services expert with robust training skills.
 She has 15 years of experience in MSME access to finance, ranging from market assessments to product delivery.
 She helps financial institutions improve their strategic planning, financial projections, product design and testing, risk management, and human resources.
 Ms. AlSalem has managed multi-million dollar microfinance and housing finance programs funded by the United States Agency for International Development (USAID) and the private sector.
 She has provided critical support to a variety of financial institutions in Jordan, Pakistan, Nigeria, Lebanon, Yemen, India, Kenya, and Liberia to enable MSMEs to grow, thrive, and generate employment.
 Prior to founding DIG, Ms. AlSalem served as Deputy General Manager for AMEEN, one of the largest and most successful microfinance institutions (MFIs) in Lebanon, and one of the first organizations in the Middle East to pioneer the linkage of MFIs with commercial banks.

-Tara Panek Bringle, Director of Global Program Management and Acting Chief Financial Officer (CFO)
+Tara Panek Bringle, Director of Global Program Management and Chief Financial Officer (CFO)

 Ms. Carliez heads DIG's Urban, Water, and Infrastructure services.
-Over the last 13 years, she has focused on a broad range of urban development issues, including water and sanitation, municipal governance, housing, and community infrastructure.
-Her regional experience spans across Latin America and the Caribbean, Africa and Asia.
+Over the last 16 years, she has focused on a broad range of urban development issues, including inclusive governance, solid waste, water, sanitation & hygiene, housing, and community infrastructure.
+Her regional experience spans across Africa, Asia, Latin America and the Caribbean.
 Ms. Carliez works with a wide range of partners, including the United States Agency for International Development (USAID), the Bill & Melinda Gates Foundation, non-governmental organizations (NGOs), and financial institutions.
 She has co-taught a course in French on financing slum upgrading at the Boulder Institute of Microfinance.
 Prior to joining DIG, Ms. Carliez worked for the Inter-American Development Bank, the World Bank,

 Senior Management Team